How to Write the University of Texas-Austin (UT) Supplemental Essays: Examples + Guide 2025/2026

 Step #2: Put your moments (aka the “scenes” of your mini-movie) in chronological order, as it’ll help you see how your interests developed.
 It also makes it easier to write transitions.
 Since you’ve got about 250-300 words for this essay, you can probably include one “scene” per every short paragraph or two.

-Step #3: Decide if you want to include a specific thesis that explicitly states your central argument—in this case, what you want to study and why.
-You can put this thesis at the beginning, middle, or end of your essay.
+Step #3: Consider including a specific thesis that explicitly states your central argument—in this case, what you want to study and why.
+While you can put this thesis at the beginning, middle, or end of your essay, you might consider leading off with it so the reader doesn’t have to guess what your intended major is.

 Here’s an example essay that does a great job: